trevorabel/trevorabel.github.io/implementationDesignExplanation.md

 ![Fig. 12](images/des07.PNG)
 Fig. 12 Shows the end of the desFileCreatorDec which is the same as the encryption version just specialized specifically for decryption.

-The above desFileCreatorDec is exactly the same as the desFileCreator the only difference is instead of naming the files and folders DESEncrypted/DESEncryption# it is DESDecrypted/DESDecrypted#.
+The above desFileCreatorDec is the same as the desFileCreator the only difference is instead of naming the files and folders DESEncrypted/DESEncryption# it is DESDecrypted/DESDecrypted#.
 Then using the new file path string a file name is attached which is DESDecrypted.txt, all DES decrypted files have this name but are separated by their folder number in the order they were made.

 ![Fig. 13](images/aes01.PNG)
-Fig. 13 AES256 Encryption libraries necessary for functionality.
+Fig. 13 AES256 Encryption libraries that are necessary for functionality.

 ![Fig. 14](images/aes02.PNG)
 Fig. 14 AES encryption method returns as a string to the main class.

-In this screenshot it shows how the text is encrypted in AES256 format.
+This screenshot shows how the text is encrypted in AES256 format.
 First, the Cipher class is used to generate the AES padding instance to prepare for encryption.
 Then the cipher instance AESCipher is used to generate the AES256 encryption using the declared mode, secret key, and the IV.
-Finally the text is encrypted with base64 encoder and passed all the previous requirements for the AES256 encryption to occur.
+Finally, the text is encrypted with a base64 encoder and passed all the previous requirements for the AES256 encryption to occur.

 ![Fig. 15](images/aes03.PNG)
 Fig. 15 AES decryption method and genSecretKey method.

 Here is how the secret key is generated for AES256 encryption.
 Using the SecretKeyFactory class to generate the padding instance so that the secret key can be generated.
-Then the KeySpec class is utilized to make the next step in the secret key by taking the user inputed word, salting, and declaring bounds, and the type of AES.
-Next the SecretKey class is used to generate the half of the secret key and finally the SecretKeySpec class is used to make the full key.
+Then the KeySpec class is utilized to make the next step in the secret key by taking the user inputted word, salting, and declaring bounds, and the type of AES.
+Next, the SecretKey class is used to generate half of the secret key, and finally, the SecretKeySpec class is used to make the full key.

 ![Fig. 16](images/aes04.PNG)
 Fig. 16 AES256 genIV method to make the IV for encryption and decryption.